Fonseca (singer): 1979–1996: Early life

 Juan Fernando Fonseca Carrera was born on 29 May 1979, in Bogotá.
-In his youth he studied in Colegio los Nogales and then he passed to Gimnasio Campestre.
+In his youth he studied in Colegio Los Nogales and then he passed to Gimnasio Campestre.
 Fonseca's interest in music began at a young age.
 In fact, when he was just twelve years old, he recorded a song and had 500 copies made to distribute among his friends and family.
 His parents recognized his talent and encouraged him to pursue his passion.
 Fonseca studied music at the Pontificia Universidad Javeriana (Bogotá) and at the Berklee College of Music (Boston), where he developed not only his musical talent but also the tools needed to navigate through the competitive world of performance.

 Prior to the release of his first album, Fonseca was a member of the rock band Baroja, which was well known on the Bogotá club scene.

 1997–2007: Debut album and Corazón

 After graduation from college, he recorded his first album titled Bomba de Tiempo that he sold door-to-door, showing the album to patrons at small bars, and eventually selling 500 copies.

 Fonseca was searching for a record label when he found the Colombian musician José Gaviria and helped him in an initial recording with Sonolux in United States in 1997.
 The project stayed up in the air until 2002 when he signed with Líderes Entertainment Group, a label of EMI Capitol to produce his three upcoming albums.

 Fonseca's self-titled debut album was released in February 2002 in Colombia and on 26 December 2005, internationally.
 The album had a moderate success in his native country.
 The album spawned four singles, "Mangangué", "Noche de Carnaval", "Sueño" and "Confiésame".
 The album is highly influenced by the Colombian "tropipop" sound associated with Carlos Vives' albums Clásicos de la Provincia and La Tierra del Olvido.
 The album gained him considerable attention in Colombia, including the notice of artists like Shakira and Juanes, both of whom offered him subsequent collaboration and performance opportunities.
-Sharing the stage with Shakira on her Tour of the Mongoose and Juanes at Estadio El Campín in Bogota garnered Fonseca the recognition and momentum he would need for his second album.
+Sharing the stage with Shakira on her Tour of the Mongoose and Juanes at Estadio El Campín in Bogotá garnered Fonseca the recognition and momentum he would need for his second album.

 His second studio album, Corazón produced by Fonseca himself, Bernardo Ossa and the executive producer Alvaro Rizo, was released on 23 May 2006.
 Allmusic gave the album a rating of three out of five stars.
 The album has reached a peak position of number seven on the U.S. Tropical Albums chart.
 Three of the album's eleven tracks became singles, including "Te Mando Flores", "Como Me Mira" and "Hace Tiempo".
-The first song won Fonseca one Latin Grammy and reaching the top 40 on the U.S. Latin chart.
+The first song won Fonseca one Latin Grammy and reaching the top 10 on the U.S. Latin chart.